duncanmalashock/json-rest-api/README.md

 - The `Result`
 - The collection of resources
-- When updating or deleting, an equality test function for comparing two resources (i.e. by ID)
+- When updating or deleting, an equality test function for comparing two resources (i.e. by id)

 ```
 ...